Updated January 21, 2020

-A refurbishment of Sea Princess in late 2017 saw some great upgrades and additions, such as an improved "Movies Under the Stars" screen, a new evening show and soft-as-a-cloud Princess Luxury Beds for every stateroom.
+Sea Princess offers an appealing mix of itineraries ranging from round-the-world cruises to sailings in Australia and New Zealand, and plenty of Princess favourites such as "Movies Under the Stars", lively evening shows and soft-as-a-cloud Princess Luxury Beds.
 Whether you're onboard for a two-night coastal hop or a two-month world cruise, these tips will make your cruise on Sea Princess even better.

 If you're thinking of splurging on a mini-suite, treat yourself to Club Class.
 Club Class passengers receive extras such as priority embarkation and disembarkation, two half bottles of wine on embarkation day, evening canapes and upgraded robes.
 However, the best perk is Club Class Dining, which is reminiscent of a specialty restaurant.
 Think bespoke dishes prepared tableside, plenty of well-spaced 'two tops' (restaurant tables for two people), and dedicated waitstaff who go above and beyond to make each meal a special occasion.
 And, if there does happen to be a queue at the main dining room, Club Class passengers are shown straight through.